• Menu

 Skills Module 2: Recovery from the bodily effects of toxic stress

-You are emotionally overwhelmed but the demands of life must still be met.
+You are emotionally overwhelmed, but the demands of life must still be met.
 You have intense pain that can’t be resolved quickly.
 This is when you need crisis survival skills to help you slow down, calm down and think.
-Dr. Liane Leedom teaches you what to do.
+Dr. Liane Leedom teaches you exactly what to do.
+(2 webinars)

 Highlights